Over $3.4 million in grants have been provided to towns for community-based projects to improve quality of life in New Jersey.

 Eligible projects include actions that would score a municipality points toward Sustainable Jersey certification.
 This includes projects addressing issues from renewable energy and green building design, waste reduction, a sustainable master plan, water conservation, natural resources management, energy management, and transportation issues.
 Most projects also include public outreach campaigns and many have involved school children and community organizations.
 The Grants program also gives capacity building awards to municipalities to support local green teams and their programs, and are not project specific.

-The Grants Program is made possible with generous funding from The Gardinier Environmental Fund, New Jersey Department of Health, PSEG Foundation, and Walmart.
+The Grants Program is made possible with generous funding from The Gardinier Environmental Fund, New Jersey Department of Health, PSEG Foundation, The Nature Conservancy, and Walmart.
 Total support to date includes: